Warhammer 40,000 Roleplay: System

 With some character actions the amount by which the character succeeds or fails can add degrees of success for spectacular results.
 When using degrees of success the GM details the result.

 Career Paths

-In Dark Heresy, each player picks a career path for their character, which is similar to a class from other RPG systems such as D&D. There are eight career paths in the core rulebook, and more added in several source books.
+In Dark Heresy, each player picks a career path for their character, which is similar to a class from other RPG systems such as Dungeons & Dragons.
+There are eight career paths in the core rulebook, and more added in several source books.

 In Rogue Trader, one player typically takes the Rogue Trader career path, representing a ship captain who has been granted a warrant to explore and trade outside the limits of the Imperium of Man.
 The other players act as members of their crew.

 In Deathwatch, Space Marines are divided into groups based upon their individual abilities.
 In most campaigns the Squad Leader is either chosen by one of the players or is an NPC controlled by the GM.

 In Only War, careers are divided to Guardsmen and Support Specialists.
 Support Specialists are elite members of Imperial Guard that serve beside regular Guardsmen.